CloudloopConsulting/ismailivolunteer/content/listings/2018-01-11-dj-autocad-drawer.md

 startdate: false
 enddate: 2018-07-31
 hoursperweek: 2
-weeksduration: ~24
+weeksduration:
-totalhours: ~48
+totalhours:
 commitments:
 proqualifications: false
 ---

 #### About the Program

-The Darbar Team - Venue is actively recruiting for 3 AutoCAD drafters to assist us in developing drawings and plans for the upcoming Darbar.
-These drawings will be used by the Venue team for the planning and implementation of Darbar 2018.
+The Diamond Jubilee Venue team is actively recruiting for 3 AutoCAD drafters to assist us in developing drawings and plans for upcoming Diamond Jubilee events.
+These drawings will be used by the Venue team for the planning and implementation purposes.
 Completion of a certificate program or associate’s degree with a focus on drafting is generally required to work as an AutoCAD drafter.

 #### The Role